donxw/MagicEightBall/README.md

 # MagicEightBall
 Random decision maker using a Heltec Wifi Kit 8.
 Gravity switch turns on the 8 ball when flipped over.
+This project is only meant for learning and fun.
+Do not use it to make any real decisions!

 ## Off Position